 Many people can choose to travel across the globe to explore the landmarks and the culture.
 There are several others who can choose to plan their travels around the scrumptious bites that can be found across the globe.

-Those exploring Morocco travel will find that the country can offer a wide range of dishes that offer equal measures of subtle spices and combinations of flavours that can’t be found anywhere else.
+The ones choosing Morocco travel will find that the country can offer a wide range of dishes that offer equal measures of subtle spices and combinations of flavors that can’t be found anywhere else

 Of course, those exploring Morocco travel for the first time may be unsure of where to begin when it comes to trying these new delicacies and may struggle when it comes to making a choice.